 Storage silos were developed in the late 19th century as a primary tool that farmers can use for the bulk storage of corn, grains, and other materials.
-Today, they have become a crucial structural component for any kind of agricultural setting.
+Today, silo construction remains a crucial aspect of agricultural settings, providing essential storage solutions.

 In the early 20th century, agricultural innovators used concrete to modernize storage silos and turn them into more effective, long standing structures.
 And once concrete further improved the capabilities of silos, making them capable of carrying and storing more than corn, the agriculture industry used them for the storage of: